Lancashire comedian, Katie Mulgrew really likes making people laugh. It’s kinda her thing.

 She also makes her Mum laugh loads.

 She’s done lots of lovely things whilst being a comedian like being tour support for The Boy With Tape On His Face and Vikki Stone.
 She has written for The News Quiz and you can hear her dulcet Northern tones featured on the BBC Radio 2 documentary series, The history of British comedy.
 She got to be very silly indeed on a couple of episodes of the CBBC show, The Dog Ate My Homework.
-She recently co-hosted a Tv pilot on ITV2 called Lovefix.
+She co-hosted a TV pilot for ITV2 broadcast on Valentines Day called Lovefix.

 Katie has performed three solo stand up shows at the Edinburgh Fringe Festival and is currently working on her fourth show when she’s not consumed with trying to keep the human she has made alive.